e-kwsm/ompi/docs/man-openmpi/man3/MPI_Init_thread.3.rst

           environment variable.

-          Starting with Open MPI v6.0.0, the Open MPI community recomends using one of the string name variants so that it can be correctly mapped to the corresponding Open MPI ABI value or the MPI Standard ABI value, as relevant.
+          Starting with Open MPI v6.0.0, the Open MPI community recommends using one of the string name variants so that it can be correctly mapped to the corresponding Open MPI ABI value or the MPI Standard ABI value, as relevant.